signalogic/SigSRF_SDK/mediaTest_readme.md

 5) Dynamic session creation is enabled (0x1 bit in the -dN argument); i.e. no static session config file is supplied on the command line.
 To create sessions dynamically, or "on the fly", mediaMin looks for occurrences of unique IP/port/payload combinations, and then auto-detects the codec type.

-When displaying stream group output in Wireshark you should see the following waveform displays.
+When displaying stream group output in Wireshark you should see the following waveform displays:

 ![OpenLI HI3 intercept processing, stream group output in Wireshark](https://github.com/signalogic/SigSRF_SDK/blob/master/images/openli_hi3_intercept_example_stream_group_output_wireshark.png?raw=true "OpenLI HI3 intercept processing, stream group output in Wireshark")

 ![OpenLI HI3 intercept processing, stream group output in Wireshark, 2nd example](https://github.com/signalogic/SigSRF_SDK/blob/master/images/openli_hi3_intercept_example2_stream_group_output_wireshark.png?raw=true "OpenLI HI3 intercept processing, stream group output in Wireshark, 2nd example")

-In the second example, the child streams contain early media (early media), which appear as "rectangular bursts" in the above waveform display.
+In the second example, the child streams contain early media (ringing), which appears as "rectangular bursts" in the above waveform display.
 Clicking on the :arrow_forward: button should play stream group output audio, formed by combining input stream contributors.
 Wav files for stream group output and individual contributors are also available.

 <a name="StaticSessionConfig"></a>
 ## Static Session Configuration